salama/object-machine/appendix/sof.md

 ## Object file format

 For completeness we add a brief description of the object file format used by the object machine.
-This is what makes the machine language independant.
+This is what makes the machine language independent.

 The format is not unlike yaml, but much more compact in that it adds it allows several items on one line.
-Also it is specific to the object machine, and as such uses class names unscoped.
+Also it is specific to the object machine, and as such uses class names un-scoped.

 We will define this by example and refer to the implementation for details: